Food Health Social Issues

 iStock.com/HandmadePictures

-While there are many good things to say about soy, and most of the popular fears surrounding soy consumption are myths, there are a few meaningful concerns that prospective soy-eaters should consider.
+While there are many good things to say about soy and most popular fears surrounding soy consumption are not backed by research, there are a few meaningful concerns that prospective soy-eaters should consider.

 Soy Allergy

 Soy is one of the top eight allergens that must be clearly identified on food labels.
 In such an allergy, the proteins in soybeans bind to IgE antibodies made by the person’s immune system, causing the immune system to regard soy as a foreign invader requiring destruction.
-This triggers an excessive immune response that results in an allergic reaction.
+This triggers an excessive immune response, resulting in an allergic reaction.
 Obviously, if you have a genuine soy allergy, you need to avoid soy.

 Processed Soy Foods